Interior Design

 Accessibility

-FF&E placements must comply with accessibility regulations such as ADA.
+FF&E placements must comply with accessibility regulations such as the Americans with Disabilities Act (ADA).
 Clearances, reach ranges, and operability standards must be considered.

 Fire Ratings

-Some materials require flame resistance certifications such as CAL 117 or NFPA 701.
+Some materials require flame resistance certifications such as California Technical Bulletin 117 or NFPA 701.

 Health and Safety